nekear/flade/README.md

 # Flade
-Flade is the only hype player, that doesn't suck cocks
+Flade is the only hype player, that doesn't suck